-This ceremony welcomes all new students into the Blue Jay family as a part of new student orientation.
-Led by Student Senators, this event highlights the College's commitment to integrity by asking new students to indicate that they will uphold the Pledge of Integrity during their time at Etown.
-This event includes a pinning ceremony where students receive an Elizabethtown College pin and ends with a candle-lighting ceremony that symbolically represents the "Lamp of Learning" which is part of the College's Seal.
+This ceremony welcomes all new students into the Blue Jay family and is their formal induction into Elizabethtown College's student body.
+This ceremony is part of new student orientation and includes a pinning ceremony where students receive an Elizabethtown College pin and ends with a candle-lighting ceremony that symbolically represents the "Lamp of Learning" which is part of the College's Seal.